netgroup-polito/KubernetesOnDesktop/README.md

 sudo cloudify-uninstall
 ```

-**Note:** During the uninstall process it will be asked if you want to remove the `k8s-on-desktop` namespace too.
+**Note:** During the uninstall process it will be asked if you want to remove the `kod` namespace too.
 This is because by removing it all the Persistent Volume Claims will be removed too resulting in a REMOTE CONFIGURATION AND DATA LOSS for each application!!!
 So, BE CAREFUL when choosing whether to remove it or not.

 ## Acknowledgments